entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

    - Keep the default `DBMS` value of `postgresql`
 10. Click `Create`.
 The Entando Operator proceeds to deploy the appropriate resources.

-Once the deployment is complete, you can confirm that all routes use HTTPS with OpenShift's CA. You will likely still see security warnings in the browser.
+Once the deployment is complete, you can confirm that all routes use HTTPS with OpenShift's CA. You may still see security warnings in the browser.

 See the [Next Steps](#next-steps) below to continue your work with Entando.